DIY Marketing Or Hire A Professional?

 Marketing requires an external, objectivity party to evaluate your business, your marketing strategy and your marketing materials.
 Without this external, third party point of view, you may be focusing your marketing on areas of your business that you think are great but aren’t, and missing the areas your target would find spectacular.

-When you’re too close to the product it’s very difficult to use an objective perspective.
+When you’re too close to the product it’s very difficult to be objective.
 Even as a strategic marketer, I regularly solicit feedback from people external to my business to keep a fresh perspective.
 Again, you need an external perspective for objectivity.

 Small-business owners who attempt to manage their own marketing activities often work without a cohesive marketing plan.
 This is where do-it-yourself marketing can become disastrous.
 They move from one tactic to another without ever developing a comprehensive strategy.